Sabir-R/CS415-MP-2-Level-Design/README.md

 # CS415-MP-2-Level-Design
 MP2 is all about level design and all the important factors that go into it.
+In this MP we will touch on player abilities, level layouts, and enemy AI.
+The objective of this assignment is to allow students to design and create their own 3D platformer level.
+You will be provided with a player character, and you will need to place assets, add mechanics, and create enemies for the player character to interact with.